 Get ideas on Strategy, Collaboration, and Mental Fitness

-In 2021 I launched a newsletter called Work Smart, Lead Better where I share ideas on strategy, collaboration, and mental fitness.
-In 2021, I shared one idea every week.
+I launched a newsletter called Work Smart, Lead Better where I share ideas on strategy, collaboration, and mental fitness.
+Starting in 2021, I shared one idea every week.
 It might have been the first time I ever followed through on a New Years resolution.

 Click here if you’d like to subscribe.
 Emails are typically only 250-450 words.